pinax/django-user-accounts/docs/settings.rst

 Default: ``True``

-If True, an account instance will be created when a new user is created.
+If ``True``, an account instance will be created when a new user is created.

 ``ACCOUNT_EMAIL_UNIQUE``
 ========================

 Default: ``True``

-If False, more than one user can have the same email address.
+If ``False``, more than one user can have the same email address.

 ``ACCOUNT_EMAIL_CONFIRMATION_REQUIRED``
 =======================================

 Default: ``False``

-If True, new user accounts will be created inactive, unless a signup code is used.
+If ``True``, new user accounts will be created as inactive.
 The user must use the activation link to activate his account.

 ``ACCOUNT_EMAIL_CONFIRMATION_EMAIL``
 ====================================

 Default: ``True``

-If True, an email confirmation message will be sent to the user.
+If ``True``, an email confirmation message will be sent to the user when they make a new account.

 ``ACCOUNT_EMAIL_CONFIRMATION_EXPIRE_DAYS``
 ==========================================

 Default: ``3``

-After this time, the email confirmation link will not be valid.
+After this time, the email confirmation link will not be longer valid.

 ``ACCOUNT_EMAIL_CONFIRMATION_ANONYMOUS_REDIRECT_URL``
 =====================================================

 Default: ``"account_login"``

-A string url where the user will be redirected after confirming an email address, if he is not authenticated.
+A urlconf name where the user will be redirected after confirming an email address, if he is not authenticated.

 ``ACCOUNT_EMAIL_CONFIRMATION_AUTHENTICATED_REDIRECT_URL``